daniel-kun/kubedev/README.md

             "required-envs": {
                 "MYDEPLOY_FLASK_ENV": {
                     "documentation": "..."
+                },
+                "MYDEPLOY_COMPLEX": {
+                  "documentation": "This is a variable with content that can not be passed to the helm chart on the command line and must be base64-encoded.", "transform": "base64"
                 }
             },
             # Defines the system test for this app.
 System tests must be defined in the directory ./systemTests/<app-name>/ and must include a Dockerfile: